lelandshir/profiles-rest-api/README.md

 ### Install required Python Packages

 1. `touch requirements.txt`
 1. This is where to list all the packages needed and the specfic versions to use.
 It's good practice to pin dependencies w/ a version, otherwise the latest version will be installed.
 There could be an update that breaks your project!
-[Python Packages](https://pypi.org/)
+[Versions: Python Packages](https://pypi.org/)
-1.
+1. After adding the requirements, connect to the vagrant server and be sure the virtual environment is activated.
+Install the requirements by running: `pip install -r requirements.txt `

 # Profiles REST API